 If you have access to full hook ups, we recommend leaving your gray tank valve open.

-Grease buildup inside gray tanks is a tough problem to clean up and by keeping your gray tank valve closed you will allow water to accumulate in your tanks.
-This grease, normally from food waste, soap, and dishes, will cling to your tank walls if suspended by water and start causing sensor issues and foul odors.
-By keeping your gray tank open the water will naturally trickle out - which isn't a problem because there shouldn't be any solid waste to create a "pyramid plug" in your tank.
+Grease buildup inside gray tanks is a tough problem to clean up, and by keeping your gray tank valve closed, you will allow water to accumulate in your tanks.
+If suspended by water, grease—normally from food waste, soap, and dishes—will cling to your tank walls and start causing sensor issues and foul odors.
+By keeping your gray tank open, the water will naturally trickle out, which isn't a problem on full hookups, because there shouldn't be any solid waste to create a "pyramid plug" in your tank.

-Important: Make sure you use sink strainers to keep food waste and debris from going down the drain into your gray tanks.
+Important note: Make sure you use sink strainers to keep food waste and debris from going down the drain into your gray tank.

-When leaving your gray tank valve open, we recommend making a water trap in the hose running to the sewer.
-This will create a barrier that will prevent sewer gasses from backing up into your RV.
+When leaving your gray tank valve open, we recommend making a P-trap in the hose running to the sewer.
+This will create a water barrier that will prevent sewer gasses from backing up into your RV.
 Please note that in some states, your waste hose cannot touch the ground, so please make sure you follow all local laws and ordinances.

-Always keep your black tank valve closed.
+There are many people who have tips or tricks to your valve use, but it really isn't rocket science.
+There are only a few simple rules: Always keep your black tank valve closed.
 No exceptions.
 With your gray tank, keep your valve closed unless you are on full hookups.
-There are many people who have tips or tricks to your valve-use but it really isn't rocket science.
-By following a few simple steps you can be clog and odor free without the headache of constant maintenance and problems.
+Again, these steps are covered in-depth in The Unique Method.
+By following these steps, you can be clog-and-odor free without the headache of constant maintenance and problems!